 3. Problems for the newbies

-An employee who is habituated to working a standard 8-hour-day would be highly out of touch for the first few days in his new office, where a 9/80 work schedule is running.
+An employee who is habituated to working a standard 8-hour day would be highly out of touch for the first few days in his new office, where a 9/80 work schedule is running.

-Even your employees will face difficulties adapting to the new routine when you decide to replace the 8-hour-workday with the 9-hour-workday.
+Even your employees will face difficulties adapting to the new routine when you decide to replace the 8-hour workday with the 9-hour workday.

 So, early adjustment is an issue that needs to be addressed first while implementing the new schedule.

-4. Threats for small businesses
+4. Threats to small businesses

 Small businesses and startups will be on the brink of high risks when this 9/80 workday is started in their workplace.
-As small businesses have fewer employees, the work shift might see a lack of employees in a given project.
+As small businesses have fewer employees, the work shift might cause a lack of employees in a given project.

 Also, startups and small businesses have to walk an extra mile to shine their names.
 So, this 9/80 work schedule might not be an excellent idea given there might not be sufficient employees to split the day off and increase the overall coverage.